jurmeneta/google_maps_in_flutter/README.md

 # google_maps_in_flutter
-Integration of Google Maps in Flutter
+Integration of Google Maps in Flutter (codelab session).